weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Filter results with `autocut`

 The result scores for vector and keyword search cannot be compared directly.
-This cut points the filter chooses may not be intuitive.
+Cut points may not be intuitive.

 The Python client v3 uses `autocut`.
 The Python client v4 uses `auto_limit`.